 On our drive across America, we travelled through Arizona.
-A beautiful state that at the time I probably didn't appreciate as much as I would now if I were to do this trip again.
+It was a beautiful state that, at the time, I probably didn't appreciate as much as I would now if I were to do this trip again.

-We stopped at a few places as we crossed Arizona & these are the places that I can remember stopping at, if any other places come back to me I will add them to this page.
+We stopped at a few places as we crossed Arizona, and these are the places that I can remember stopping at.
+If any other places come back to me, I will add them to this page.

 About Arizona.

 Arizona is a state in the Southwestern United States.
-It is the 6th-largest state & the 14th-most-populous of the 50 states.
-Its capital & largest city is Phoenix.
-Arizona is part of the Four Corners region with Utah to the north, Colorado to the northeast, & New Mexico to the east.
-Its other neighbouring states are Nevada to the northwest, California to the west & the Mexican states of Sonora & Baja California to the south & southwest.
+It is the 6th-largest state and the 14th-most-populous of the 50 states.
+Its capital and largest city is Phoenix.
+Arizona is part of the Four Corners region, with Utah to the north, Colorado to the northeast, and New Mexico to the east.
+Its other neighbouring states are Nevada to the northwest, California to the west and the Mexican states of Sonora and Baja California to the south and southwest.

-Arizona is the 48th state & last of the contiguous states to be admitted to the Union, achieving statehood on February 14, 1912.
-Historically part of the territory of Alta California in New Spain, it became part of independent Mexico in 1821.
+Arizona is the 48th state and last of the contiguous states to be admitted to the Union, achieving statehood on February 14, 1912.
+Historically, it was part of the territory of Alta California in New Spain, but it became part of independent Mexico in 1821.
 After being defeated in the Mexican–American War, Mexico ceded much of this territory to the United States in 1848.

 Meteor Crater.

-This was a place my dad wanted to visit & the only thing I remember about it was how bored me and my sister were with the big hole in the ground and how things change as we get older.
+This was a place my dad wanted to visit, and the only thing I remember about it was how bored my sister and I were with the big hole in the ground.
+How things change as we get older.
 I would be fascinated to go back and visit it now.

 About the Meteor Crater.

-The Meteor Crater or Barringer Crater is a meteorite impact crater about 37 miles east of Flagstaff & 18 miles west of Winslow in the desert of northern Arizona.
-The site had several earlier names, & fragments of the meteorite are officially called the Canyon Diablo Meteorite.
+The Meteor Crater or Barringer Crater is a meteorite impact crater about 37 miles east of Flagstaff and 18 miles west of Winslow in the desert of northern Arizona.
+The site had several earlier names, and fragments of the meteorite are officially called the Canyon Diablo Meteorite.

 The Grand Canyon.

-Whilst there, we were also told the reason that the horses are used at the base of the Canyon, but for the tourist treks down into the Canyon they use Donkeys or Mules to carry tourists.
+While there, we were also told the reason that the horses are used at the base of the Canyon, but the tourists who trek down into the Canyon use donkeys or mules.
 The reason we were given was that horses will do what they are told to do.
 If you tried to get the horse to jump over the side, it may well jump.
 Donkeys and Mules, however, are very stubborn, have tremendous respect for their mortality and will not go over the edge.
 Hence, the reason tourists ride Donkeys or Mules down into the Canyon and Horses are used at the base of the Canyon.

 About the Grand Canyon.

 The Grand Canyon is a steep-sided canyon carved by the Colorado River in Arizona.
-It is 277 miles long, up to 18 miles wide & in places around a mile deep.
+It is 277 miles long, up to 18 miles wide and in places around a mile deep.

-The canyon & adjacent rim are contained within Grand Canyon National Park, the Kaibab National Forest, the Grand Canyon–Parashant National Monument, the Hualapai Indian Reservation, the Havasupai Indian Reservation & the Navajo Nation.
+The canyon and adjacent rim are contained within Grand Canyon National Park, the Kaibab National Forest, the Grand Canyon–Parashant National Monument, the Hualapai Indian Reservation, the Havasupai Indian Reservation and the Navajo Nation.